-NOTE: This blog deals with the knowledge of Sacred Geometry to prove the intelligent design of the supreme creator ‘god’.
+This blog deals with the knowledge of Sacred Geometry.
+In this blog, we try to figure out the Golden Spiral, Golden Ratio, Golden angle and Fibonacci Numbers in Leaf arrangements, Petals, and branches of plants.
 To understand the topic clearly, please read with your complete attention.
 I gauntree this post will blow off your mind.
 Don’t forget to rate, comment and share if this blog opens up your mind to the hidden sacred knowledge.
-In this blog, we try to figure out the Golden Spiral, Golden Ratio, Golden angle and Fibonacci Numbers in Leaf arrangements, Petals, and branches of plants.

 Nature is unpredictable.
 It is beautiful and mysterious beyond imagination.
 Plants are sustaining all human beings on this planet.
 Life can not exist on earth if there is no oxygen produced by these plants.
 Therefore, the study of plants becomes important to the science.
 The branch of Science, which deals with the study of plants is called Botany.

 In 1754; Charles Bonnet coined the word Phyllotaxis which means ‘arrangement of leafs‘.
 In the 1830s, two brothers discovered that each new leaf on a plant stem was arranged at a particular angle with each other.
 This angle was calculated to be around 137.5 degrees.
-Botanists examined few common plants again and again for years after years and observed that plant kingdom also follows the rules of Fibonacci sequence.
+Botanists examined few common plants again and again for years after years and observed that plant kingdom also follows the same rule.

 Leaf Arrangement (Phyllotaxis)